BGM3024 : The Molecular Basis of Cancer

 |Semester 1 Credit Value:||10|

-1. To inform students about the genetic and molecular basis of cancer
+1. inform students about the genetic and molecular basis of cancer and its treatment.

-6. To understand the basis of and problems associated with cancer treatments.
+3. facilitate an understanding of the problems associated with cancer treatments.

 Outline Of Syllabus